 Our injury lawyers are given the information once it is all collected.
 With the data, they can build a strong case on behalf of the client.
 If the insurer refuses to pay the amount necessary for the injured person to receive care now and into the future, this can either be used on behalf of the client during negotiations or presented in court.

 In the video below, Ed Smith provides tips to consider when choosing a personal injury lawyer:Contact Our Brain Injury Lawyers in Richmond, CA

-At AutoAccident.com, our experienced Richmond brain injury attorneys have the determination, drive, and resources to successfully resolve your case if you or a loved one has suffered a brain injury in an accident caused by negligence.
-If you would like free and friendly advice about moving forward with your case, you are welcome to contact us at (510) 631-0200 or (800) 404-5400.
-In addition, you can access our online form.
-We have a good track record of successful victories that you can read about on our verdicts and settlements page.
+At AutoAccident.com, our experienced Richmond brain injury attorneys have the determination, drive, and resources to resolve your case if you or a loved one has suffered a brain injury in an accident caused by negligence.
+If you would like free and friendly advice about progressing your case, please contact us at (510) 631-0200 or (800) 404-5400.
+See our verdicts and settlements page.